iankohdes/iankohdes.github.io/content/posts/0005-one-anime-episode-overview.md

 ## Next step

 I have my idea, and I have my metrics.
 Now I need to prepare and shape the data before I can start thinking about materialising these metrics.
 That’s what the next article will focus on.
-Factoids about the Japanese language will be introduced as necessary.
+Factoids about the Japanese language, anime and subtitle files will be introduced as necessary.